 Note:See License your app for more information on license levels.

-Offline maps can be packaged within a mobile map package (.mmpk files) using ArcGIS Pro.
-Each package can contain multiple maps, their associated layers and data, and optionally networks and locators.
-After the mobile map package is downloaded or sideloaded onto your device, you can use the AGSMobileMapPackage class to open the package and start using the offline map.
-For more detail on how to work with mobile map packages see the Desktop section in the create an offline map topic.
+You can use ArcGIS Pro to package maps and scenes into a mobile map package (.mmpk) or mobile scene packages (.mspk) files, respectively.
+Each package can contain multiple maps or scenes, their associated layers and data, and optionally networks and locators.
+After the mobile package is downloaded or sideloaded onto your device you can open it using the AGSMobileMapPackage or AGSMobileScenePackage class.
+For more detail on how to work with mobile map packages see open a mobile map package from ArcGIS Pro.

 Create offline layers